Rachel Reeves: Poverty

 In 2018, whilst speaking about low unemployment levels, Reeves said that employment was a "way into poverty" and not a way out of it.
 In 2022, amidst the cost of living crisis, she said that, despite low unemployment levels, many jobs were paying wages that were "unaffordable" to live on, and called for benefits to rise in order to help reduce poverty levels.
-She also later said that the cost of living crisis, along with austerity and the COVID-19 pandemic, had severely impacted families, and proposed the Labour party's new deal for working people, reforms to Universal Credit and a child poverty strategy as measures to help reduce child poverty.
+She also later said that the cost of living crisis, along with austerity and the COVID-19 pandemic, had severely impacted families, and proposed Labour's new deal for working people, reforms to Universal Credit and a child poverty strategy as measures to help reduce child poverty.

 Early into her tenure as Chancellor of the Exchequer, Reeves opposed scrapping the two-child benefit cap.
 Despite pressures from backbench Labour MPs to lift the cap following an SNP motion that predicted scrapping the cap would immediately raise 300,000 children out of poverty, Reeves said that she would not make an "unfunded" pledge.
 Reeves cited Labour's proposals for the creation of more nurseries and free breakfast clubs at all primary schools as evidence of Labour's commitment to tackling the issue; stating that they would have a "material impact" on child poverty.